catalyst/l3overlay/README.md

 * Type: **boolean**
 * Required: no

 Attaches the outer interface of the static veth to a bridge interface, along with a dummy interface.
 This allows both `inner-address` and `outer-address` to be used at the same time.
+The default value is `false`.

 With this option set, `inner-address` goes to the inner interface as normal, but `outer-address` will be assigned to the bridge interface rather than being directly assigned to the inner interface.